Steps to Set Up and Create your Website

 - Connecting your Domain name to your hosting package

 - Install WordPress or any other CMS of choice using Softaculous

 - Create your Site and run your business.

 Buy a Domain Name

-A domain name is, in simple descriptive term, your business name.
+A domain name is, in the simple descriptive terms, your business name.
 This is what people look for when coming to your website.
 To get your domain name is quite a one-step easy process away.

-Do not go for free domain names, do they are really exist?
+Do not go for free domain names, so they really exist?

 Connect your Domain name to your hosting package

 This part really gave me a tough blow when I started out.
 It is very simple, at least, this is not really technical and can be settled within a short time, and without help from a technical or web development geeky across the street!